310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, you should be talking more about how I *shouldn’t* be running in the corridors.
-But it makes sense that you didn’t, considering you used to be a problem child, too…… Wait, this conversation is going nowhere.
+But it makes sense that you didn’t, considering you used to be a problem child, too… Wait, this conversation is going nooowhere.

 I’m truly sorry!
-My bad, it’s just that it’s always fun talking to you!
+My bad, it’s just that it’s aaalways fun talking to you!
 I could go on for hours about pointless stuff!

-But you might have something urgent you need to tell me right now, so let’s hear it!
+But you might have something urgent you need to tell me riiight now, so let’s hear it!
 {% endbubble %}

 {% bubble Rei %}